Table of Contents[Hide][Show]

 CLA Safflower Oil Diet

-Reading the study more closely beyond the sound bite, made for TV conclusion reveals that along with safflower oil, the patients consumed the same amount (8 gram doses) of conjugated linoleic acid (CLA).
-This incredibly beneficial fatty acid is found in grass-fed beef and butter.
+Reading the study more closely beyond the sound bite, made for TV conclusion reveals that along with safflower oil, the patients consumed the same amount (8-gram doses) of conjugated linoleic acid (CLA).
+Grass-fed beef and butter are excellent sources of this incredibly beneficial fatty acid.
 And yes, you guessed it.
 CLA improves lean body mass and blood work related to metabolic syndrome.

 However, the researchers attribute no health effects to the CLA.
 They simply conclude the following: